Officials from Centre call on Uttarakhand CM to assess situation in Joshimath | Science-Environment

 The central team of officials also said a geological survey of the areas identified for the rehabilitation of the affected people should be carried out.

-The help of scientists of all the institutions concerned will be taken to resolve the issue, they said and assured the state government of all assistance from the Centre in dealing with the crisis, Secretary, Disaster Management, Ranjit Sinha told reporters.
+The help of scientists of all the institutions concerned will be taken to resolve the issue, they said and assured the state government of all assistance from the Centre in dealing with the crisis, Secretary, Disaster Management, Ranjit Sinha told reporters on Monday.

 Efforts are being made on a war footing to save the town and evacuate the people living in the subsidence zone to safe locations, he said.

 Meanwhile, the state government is also working on designing a relief package for the people of the disaster-hit town, which will soon be sent to the Centre, Sinha said.
-It has also been decided to ''mechanically remove'' two hotels in Joshimath, which have been badly affected by land subsidence.
+It has also been decided to ''mechanically remove'' two hotels in Joshimath that have been badly affected by land subsidence.

 The hotels -- Mount View and Malari Inn -- were closed after the structures developed huge cracks more than a week ago.